Qmi3/CryoDyna/README.md

 python train_atom.py atom_configs/1ake.py
 ```

-The outputs will be stored in the `work_dirs/atom_xxxxx` directory, and we perform evaluations every 12,000 steps.
+The outputs will be stored in the `work_dirs/atom_xxxxx` directory.
 Within this directory, you'll observe sub-directories with the name `epoch-number_step-number`.
 We choose the most recent directory as the final results.

 ```text
 atom_xxxxx/